Carlos Edwards: Ma Pau

 In October 2016, Edwards joined Ma Pau Stars.

 Central FC

 Edwards joined Central FC in May 2017 for the Caribbean Cup on a three-week contract.

 Woodbridge Town

 In December 2017 Edwards returned to Suffolk to play for non-League club Woodbridge Town.
 He was appointed joint manager of the club in April 2019.
 In January 2020 he signed dual registration terms with Bury Town, allowing him to play for Bury when Woodbridge were not playing.

 Bury Town

 In September 2020, it was announced Edwards had joined Isthmian League side Bury Town full time for the 2020–21 season after leaving his position at Woodbridge Town.

 Hadleigh United

-In June 2023, it was announced that Carlos Edwards would become Hadleigh United’s first signing of the summer after leaving Bury Town helping them to compete in the Thurlow Nunn Eastern Counties Premier Division, Step 5 of non-league (9th Tier of England) and the 1st tier of the Eastern Counties Football League.
+In June 2023, it was announced that Carlos Edwards would become Hadleigh United’s first signing of the summer after leaving Bury Town.
+During his time at Hadleigh, Edwards made 36 appearances in all competitions, scoring seven goals.

+Lakenheath

+Prior to the 2025–26 season, Edwards signed for Lakenheath.